 The Qualifying Claims Period terminated on 22 April 2019.
-Notwithstanding the Trustees' best endeavours, approximately 9% of the list of 4365 claimants, could not be located and assisted to lodge a claim.
+Notwithstanding the Trustees' best endeavours, approximately 9% of the list of 4365 claimants, could not be located and, or, assisted to lodge a claim in the available time.

 Trustees explored the possibility of extending the Qualifying Claims Period to pursue further initiatives to find claimants that remained, at the termination of this period, and notwithstanding the extensive efforts to find them, uncontactable and untraceable.
-After consultation and deliberation, including with legal representatives, Trustees decided not to pursue amending the Trust Deed to enable this - the process of amending the Trust Deed appeared complex, lengthy and costly, without any guarantees of success and, whilst there was also no guarantee that any further claimants would be found should the Qualifying Claims Period have been extended, would have ultimately resulted in a long delay of the payment of the second and final tranche of compensation.
+After extensive consultation and deliberation, including with legal representatives, Trustees concluded that they could not realistically pursue amending the Trust Deed.
+The legal process of amending the Trust Deed appeared complex, lengthy and costly, without any guarantees of success and, whilst there was also no guarantee that any further claimants would be found should the Qualifying Claims Period have been extended, would have ultimately resulted in a long delay of the payment of the second and final tranche of compensation.